tylersnyder/manipulable-dom-element/README.md

 - Implement .find()

 ### Why?
+Web browsers have come a long way since jQuery's inception.
+Modern browsers support a reasonably consistent set of APIs that are not difficult to work with.
+However, working with these native APIs can sometimes lead to verbose code, and it may be desirable to simplify the way you interact with these APIs.

+Many web developers have experience with jQuery, whether good or bad.
+After filling codebases with`$(things)` for years, jQuery's syntax and APIs are baked into my brain.

-jQuery's syntax is baked into my brain, and it does provide a convenient layer of simplification over top of native browser APIs.
-However, I often avoid jQuery due to the large file size.
-If you need to do some basic DOM manipulation in modern browsers, give this a try.
-If you need support for older browsers or rely heavily on jQuery's extensive list of methods, this probably isn't right for you.
+If you want to simplify the way you do basic DOM manipulation without bloat, give this a try.
+If you need support for older browsers or if you rely heavily on jQuery's extensive list of methods, this probably isn't right for you.

 ### Installation
 Option 1.
 Install the module from npm for use with your desired build tool: